 To be eligible to request an accommodation for a person with a disability, the requester must first certify (if apparent) or verify (if not apparent) that they meet at least one of three qualifying definitions under the Fair Housing Act/Americans with Disabilities Act/Section 504 definitions of handicap.
+If a person's disability is obvious, or otherwise known to the SDHC, and if the need for the requested accommodation is also readily apparent or known, then the SDHC may not request any additional information about the requester's disability or the disability-related need for the accommodation.

 The person must: [24 CFR 100.201]